 Faculty members will contribute material to the Workshop syllabus that will be available electronically to all participants.
 For every lecture and small group discussion session, the syllabus will contain the instructional objectives for the presentation, an outline of the topics to be covered, and a research bibliography of relevant articles and texts.

-The ASCO/AACR Methods in Clinical Cancer Research Workshop will take place at the Vail Mountain Marriott Resort in Vail, Colorado.
+The AACR/ASCO Methods in Clinical Cancer Research Workshop will take place at the Vail Mountain Marriott Resort in Vail, Colorado.
 All participants must stay at the Vail Marriott.
 While particularly famous for its outstanding winter skiing, Vail offers a full complement of summer recreational activities – including hiking, golfing, fishing, mountain climbing, horseback riding, and swimming – just a short distance from the hotel.

 Transportation from the Airport

-Arrangements will be made for shuttle bus transport (a 2-3 hour ride) for Workshop participants between the Denver International Airport and the Vail Marriott on Saturday mid-day, July 28 and again on Friday morning, August 4.
-All participants will receive the shuttle bus schedule, which are the only buses on which transportation will be provided.
+Arrangements will be made for shuttle bus transport (a 2-3 hour ride) for Workshop participants between the Denver International Airport and the Vail Marriott on Saturday mid-day, July 29 and again on Friday morning, Aug.
+3. All participants will receive the shuttle bus schedule, which are the only buses on which transportation will be provided.

 All participants of the Workshop must stay at the Vail Marriott for the duration of the Workshop and participate in all group meals.
-Fellows will receive the following complimentary accommodations at the resort: a hotel room to be shared with one other workshop participant for the nights of Saturday, July 28, through Thursday, August 3, inclusive.
+Fellows will receive the following complimentary accommodations at the resort: a hotel room to be shared with one other workshop participant for the nights of Saturday, July 29, through Thursday, Aug.
+2, inclusive.
 Fellows requesting a room of their own (or shared with a non-attendee) at the Vail Mountain Marriott Resort will be responsible for the amount that ASCO and AACR would have been charged for the complimentary accommodations offered as part of the package (approximately $115 per night).